Xircom: NetAccess

 NetAccess Series Remote Access cards (RAS) included models ISDN, and the world's first multiport modem (MPM-4 and MPM-8).

 REX 6000

 The REX 6000 was an ultra-thin PDA produced by Xircom.
 It was the world's smallest full-function PDA due to its size as a Type II PC Card.
 The REX synchronized by insertion into a host PC's PCMCIA/PC Card slot.
 The REX 6000 was similar to its predecessor (the Franklin REX 5000) except it included a touch screen, among other improvements.

 PortGear & PortStation

-Xircom acquired Entrega, a small company that produced the USB upgrade boards (for people with older PCs lacking universal serial bus connectors) and converters (USB to serial, to parallel, to Ethernet).
+Xircom acquired Entrega, a small company that produced the USB upgrade boards (for people with older PCs lacking USB connectors) and converters (USB to serial, to parallel, to Ethernet).
 It turned these products into its own Port-Gear line, including special drivers to support USB in Windows NT v4 systems.

 Handheld products

 Before being purchased by Intel in 2001, Xircom made a series of innovative connectivity devices for handheld computers, including the CompactFlash (Ethernet, Modem, GSM, etc.), SpringPort modules for Handspring, and sleds for Palm.